There’s definitely batter on the walls and my white sweatshirt is not white anymore.

 And my camera.
 My poor camera.

 I don’t know how these things happen.
 I really don’t.
-All I know is that this is one big ol’ plate of cozy pancake yumminess.
+All I know is that this is one big ol’ plate of cozy pecan pancakes yumminess.

 If you read Pinch of Yum’s income report for November, you already know that I had a refrigerator box mailed to me last week.
 What you don’t already know is that the box was full of fresh, saucy steam-in-the-bag veggies from Paula Deen’s new Southern Dishes line.